siaflab/Launch-Mission-Controller-for-p5/README.md

 # Launch-Mission-Controller-with-p5

 Launch-Mission-Controller is sample program that manages countdown for launch event of high altitude balloon while playing music with SonicPi.
-By writing a time stamp in the CSV file, it will automatically read the mission periodically by speech synthesis.
+By writing a time stamp in the CSV file, it will automatically read the mission at instructed time. by speech synthesis.
 This program works with processing.
 And to communicate with SonicPi using OSC, you need oscp5 and texttospeech libraries.

 Please install from the following site.</br>